OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/developer-options.png" alt="Developer Options" width="300">

-Note: Even with `ro.debuggable` set to 1 in `default.prop`, an app won't show up in the "debug app" list unless the `android:debuggable` flag is set to `true` in the Manifest.
+Note: Even with `ro.debuggable` set to "1" in `default.prop`, an app won't show up in the "debug app" list unless the `android:debuggable` flag is set to "true" in the Manifest.

 ##### Patching React Native applications